William Shofner

 Shofner, W.P., Morris, H. and Mills, M. (2018) Perception of noise-vocoded tone complexes: A time domain analysis based on an auditory filterbank model.
 Hearing Research, 367: 1-16. https://doi.org/10.1016/j.heares.2018.07.003

-Shofner, W.P.
+Shofner, WP.
 (2015) Acoustic analysis of the frequency-dependent coupling between the frog’s ears.
 Journal of the Acoustical Society of America, 138: 1623-1626.

 Shofner, W.P.
 (2014) Perception of degraded speech sounds differs in chinchilla and human listeners.
 Journal of the Acoustical Society of America, 135: 2065-2077.